Can you buy a car without a license?

 You may be wondering why we’re even raising this point.
 After all, who wants to buy a car they can’t drive?
 Well, there are times when you or someone you love will need or want to do exactly that.
 Here are some examples:

-- You have a collectible automobile you have no intentions of driving.
+You have a collectible automobile you have no intentions of driving.
+(Here are your insurance options for these types of car.)

 Now, some automobile salespeople may have some initial difficulty with the idea of selling you a car without a driver’s license since it’s a pretty uncommon occurrence, but a quick conversation with the sales manager should clear that up.
 That was our experience when we talked to several car salespeople around the country.
 After a bit of head scratching and suggestions of buying the car with a co-buyer who has a license, the sales manager stepped in and clarified it was possible to buy the vehicle solo.